-The System for Award Management (SAM) is a federal repository that centralizes information about grant applicants and recipients and is free to all users.
+The System for Award Management (SAM) is a federal repository that centralizes information about grant applicants and awardees and is always free to all users.
 Applicants must be registered with SAM before registering with Grants.gov.
 Click here to learn how to check on an organization's registration status in SAM.

-Representatives of organizations that must register with SAM for the first time must begin by creating a SAM user account through login.gov.
-Click here to access instructions and FAQs.
-Then proceed to the registration process.
+Representatives of organizations that must register with SAM for the first time must begin by creating a SAM user account through Login.gov.
+Click here to learn how to create a secure Login.gov account.
+Then proceed to the SAM registration process.